vigetlabs/microcosm/docs/guides/quickstart.md

 ```

 Awesome.
 Well, not _really_.
-Now the `PlanetList` view components knows
+Now the `PlanetList` component knows
 all about the data.
 It shouldn't care whether or not Pluto's a _real_
 planet.
 Let's fix that.

-We need to prepare data in the presenter to send down into the
+We need to prepare data in the presenter to send down into the `PlanetList`
 view.
-Presenters can implement a `model` method that to do just
+Presenters can implement a `getModel` method that to do just that:
-that:

 ```javascript
 // src/presenters/planets